Evelyn-H/untold-aeons-rules/Untold Aeons.md

 - Damage taken > 2x limit: make a Toughness save or Die
   (same mechanic as above)
-  Additionally, make another save every X minutes until you recieve successful medical care (First Aid, Medicine, ...)
+  Additionally, make another save every time you take additional damage (including the damage from being Severely Injured).

 Additionally: feel free to ask for stress rolls when significant injuries are suffered.
 This is done at the discretion of the Narrator